Farrago (magazine): History

 The publication was founded in 1925 by Randal Heymanson, who was the first editor, and Brian Fitzpatrick, who was the first chief of staff.

 For a number of years, Farrago was published in a newspaper or broadsheet format.
 In the 2000s, Farrago switched to a magazine format, which it continues to use today.

+In 2025, Farrago celebrated its 100th anniversary alongside the University's ALP and Liberal Clubs.
+On 11 September 2025, a centenary gala was held at the Victorian Trades Hall to mark Farrago's 100th anniversary, with over 160 attendees, including Farrago alumni.
+The publication also hosted an exhibition at the George Paton Gallery called ‘Farrago 100: Showcasing a Century of Student Media’.

 Organisation

 Up to four editors are elected annually and hold the shared title of Media Officer at the University of Melbourne Student Union, with the union secretary being the legally defined publisher.
 The editorship has been highly politicised in the past, and election campaigns are vigorous.

 Archives of Farrago are available at the Student Union's Rowden White Library and the University of Melbourne's Baillieu Library.

-Noteworthy past editors include Cyril Pearl, Geoffrey Blainey, Amirah Gust, Claude Forrell, Ian Robinson, Morag Fraser, Henry Rosenbloom, Garrie Hutchinson, Ross McPherson, Colin Golvan, Lindsay Tanner, Peter Russo, Louise Carbines, Jim Brumby, Pete Steedman, Arnold Zable, Kate Legge, Nicola Gobbo, Cathy Bale, Christos Tsiolkas, and Nam Le.
+Noteworthy past editors include Cyril Pearl, Geoffrey Blainey, Amirah Gust, Claude Forell, Ian Robinson, Morag Fraser, Henry Rosenbloom, Garrie Hutchinson, Ross McPherson, Colin Golvan, Lindsay Tanner, Peter Russo, Louise Carbines, Jim Brumby, Pete Steedman, Arnold Zable, Kate Legge, Nicola Gobbo, Cathy Bale, Christos Tsiolkas, and Nam Le.